 Nordic skiing is a steadily-growing winter sport, and for good reason.
 The workout value is incredible, and it allows you to see beautiful, peaceful places.
-It is a great way to work your muscles out and builds your arm, back, and core strength.
+It is a great way to work the muscles in your legs, arms, shoulders, back, and core.
 Gliding and kicking on two skis is an incredible aerobic challenge, without the pounding on your joints that sports like running or basketball create.
-Whether you are a beginner skier, or a new Nordic ski parent of an aspiring skier, learning about the gear is Step #1.
+When compared to downhill skiing, nordic skiing is accessible for many and quite inexpensive.

 Classic skis are more common, provide for the front-to-back thrusting motion, and are the skis that probably are more universal on most ski trails.
 Skate skis require more of an ice-skating motion that has the powerful thrust going out to the sides.
 While perhaps a little less common, most good trail systems have plenty of skate trails to use.
 Skating allows for speeds that are about 15% faster, and also provides for a higher overall cardio workout level.

 You can do the skate-skiing technique on classic skis if you need.
 It is difficult, though, to do the classic technique on skate skis.
 Most kids who join a nordic ski team or league will be taught to skate ski for better speed, but they can do this on classic skis if you are trying to keep your investment as a manageable level.
 Plus, the classic skis will be more all-purposes when it comes to recreational trails.

 Next, think about waxable vs. waxless.
 For the skis that are waxed for temperature and snow conditions, you can better respond to conditions because of the fine glide.
 On the other hand, waxless skis offer a firm grip on the snow by means of the tiny fish scales that are present on the underside of the skis.
 Some skis are cut shorter than advanced ones, for maneuverability and offer more stability while compromising on speed.
 This modification is made for beginning skiers.